 Support us and together we will support the next generation of UConn nurses.

-Be sure to select "School of Nursing" under the "Purpose" drop down.
+Be sure to select "School of Nursing" under the "Choose Category" drop down.

 The School seeks to secure financial support in three crucial areas.

 First, to endow chairs and professorships to attract and retain outstanding faculty, critical for any outstanding school.
 Endowed chairs are key to excellence, as they provide flexibility for innovative faculty research initiatives and attract internationally eminent scholars – academic leaders who can, in turn, attract other top researchers, teachers, and graduate students to the school.

 Second, to increase scholarship and fellowship support for undergraduate, certificate, master’s, and doctoral students through endowed and restricted scholarships.
 Strong academic programs, aided by strong scholarship and fellowship support, are fundamental attributes of a top national public research university.
 High-achieving students typically receive scholarship offers from multiple sources outside the state.
 To recruit and retain them, the School must be able to compete academically and financially, or risk losing students to out-of-state schools, ultimately draining future leaders away from Connecticut’s workforce.